Major Reforms to European Medical Device Regulations: What You Need to Know

 Conclusion

-AMDR believes the Commission’s proposed replacement of Article 17 delivers balanced, precedented solutions.
+AMDR believes the Commission’s proposed replacement of Article 17 delivers balanced and precedented solutions in key respects.
 The new Article 17 would restore the integrity of the Single Market and the authority of the CE mark, align with proven regulatory models, and encourage circular economy practices without weakening MDR standards.